3 Content Marketing ‘Best Practices’ that Small Businesses Should Ignore

 - That strategy doesn’t resonate with your audience.

 For the same reason, I don’t advocate building out a content calendar months in advance – it’s not agile, it’s not responsive, and it often leads to wasted effort when your business goals change.
+(But we do recommend building content audits into your calendar!)

 Content Marketing Strategy Is Emergent